Hands On Place Value Activities for Building Strong Number Sense Skills

 In addition to our daily hands-on practice, we also develop our number sense each day with our Daily Math pages.

 On each Daily Math page, students work with the target number in a variety of ways.
 Students can use the manipulatives from the place value box to help them complete the page if needed.
 Over the years, I've found that adding this extra step of daily place value practice pages is a great way to bring the lesson full circle.
-Taking what students have practiced in a hands-on activity and transferring that skill to a written activity helps student bridge the gap to the abstract concepts of math.
+Taking what students have practiced in a hands-on activity and transferring that skill to a written activity helps students bridge the gap to the abstract concepts of math.

 Daily math practice is essential and fun with hands on place value activities your students can complete every day.

 You can find all of the daily math pages AND the number mat activities in my Daily Math sets.
-This bundle covers numbers from 1 - 120 in a monthly progression that builds on the skills of the prior month.
+This bundle covers numbers from 1 to 120 in a monthly progression that builds on the skills of the prior month.
 The bundle will provide you with a full school year of daily math practice and number mat activities.

 If you are looking for higher numbers, then check out the 2nd Grade Place Value & Number Sense Bundle that helps students work on numbers to 1,000.
-The same great hands-on and daily place value activities just a little more advanced.
+The same great hands-on and daily place value activities, just a little more advanced.

 Place Value Games